PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

     ---

-    A more nuanced  based on specific issues present:
+    A more nuanced summary reflecting specific issues present:

     - weighted average scored from 0-100%
-    - points are deducted for each minor, medium and major issue identified
+    - increasing points are deducted for each minor, medium and major issue identified

 </div>